LuchoTurtle/dwyl-site/README.md

 pnpm install
 ```

-Serve with hot reload at <http://localhost:5173>.
+You can serve with hot reload at <http://localhost:5173>.

 ```bash
 pnpm run dev
 ```

+or alternatively using Vite commands or with the extension in Visual Studio.

 ### Lint